isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 #### 1. What is an ATP?

-An ATP allows visitors<sup>1</sup> travelling from Australia (excluding Victoria State) to seek entry into Singapore.
+An ATP allows visitors<sup>1</sup> travelling from Australia to seek entry into Singapore.

 The ATP comes with conditions of travel that the applicant must comply with.